 Rainwater fittings

-Repair category 2
+Repair category 1

-Notes Corrosion noted to the rainwater goods.
-We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Notes We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Loose and cracked render noted.
+Notes Cracked/loose render noted to the rear elevation.
 Ongoing maintenance and repair should be anticipated.